-- Projects accepts only suggestions and those are accepted once they get a defined number of votes
+- The project accepts only suggestions, which are automatically validated once a defined number of votes is reached

-- It can be visible only to certain group of translators
+- Visible only to a certain group of translators

-Permissions might vary depending on your setup, what is described is default Weblate behaviour.
+Actual permissions might vary depending on your Weblate configuration.

-On translate page, you are shown the source string and an edit area for translating.
-Should the translation be plural, multiple source strings and edit areas are shown, each described with label for plural form.
+On the translation page, the source string and an edit area for translating are shown.
+Should the translation be plural, multiple source strings and edit areas are shown, each described and labeled in plural form.

-Any special whitespace chars are underlined in red and indicated with grey symbols.
-Also more than one space is underlined in red to allow translator to keep formatting.
+All special whitespace characters are underlined in red and indicated with grey symbols.
+More than one subsequent space is also underlined in red to alert the translator to a potential formatting issue.

-There are various bits of extra information which can be shown on this page.
-Most of them are coming from the project source code (like context, comments or where the message is being used).
-When you configure secondary languages in your preferences, translation to these languages will be shown (see Secondary languages).
+Various bits of extra information can be shown on this page, most of which coming from the project source code (like context, comments or where the message is being used).
+When you choose secondary languages in your preferences, translation to these languages will be shown (see Secondary languages) above the source string.

-Below the translation, suggestions from other users can be shown, which you can accept or delete.
+Below the translation, any suggestion made by others will be shown, which you can in turn accept, accept with changes, or delete.

-Weblate does have support for translating these and offers you one field to translate every plural separately.
-The number of fields and how it is used in the translated application depends on plural equation which is different for every language.
-Weblate shows the basic information, but you can find more detailed description in the Language Plural Rules from the Unicode Consortium.
+Weblate has full support for each of these forms, in each respective language by translating every plural separately.
+The number of fields and how it is used in the translated application depends on the configured plural equation.
+Weblate shows the basic information, but you can find a more detailed description in the Language Plural Rules by the Unicode Consortium.

 - Navigates to first translation in current search.